Flu Vaccination Clinic

 This year's vaccine covers all expected flu strains, so no additional vaccinations should be necessary.

-According to the Centers for Disease Control and Prevention, annual vaccination against influenza is recommended for all persons aged 6 months and older, including all adults.
+The Centers for Disease Control and Prevention recommends annual vaccination against influenza for all persons aged six months and older, including all adults.

-Additional information about influenza vaccination is available at http://www.cdc.gov/flu/keyfacts.htm.
+Additional information about influenza vaccination is available on the CDC website.

 Clinics are offered in the following locations.

-How flu savvy are you?
+Are you flu savvy?
 Take this quiz and see how well you can tell flu fact from flu myth.

 True or False: You can't get the flu from the flu vaccine.

-- True: The flu vaccine contains dead flu virus, not live virus.
-It is impossible to get the "real" flu from the vaccine.
+- True: The flu vaccine contains dead or inactivated flu virus, and cannot cause infection, so it is impossible to get the flu from the vaccine.
 The vaccine works to prepare your body to fight off infection from the live virus.
 A person may get a fever and body aches after getting the flu vaccine, but this is most likely the immune system reacting to the vaccine or an unrelated viral infection.

 True or False: The flu vaccine significantly reduces your risk of getting the flu and passing it on to your family and friends.